rubensworks/article-privacy-decentralized/content/framework.md

 [](#figure-query-execution) shows an example of how our privacy preserving summaries can be used in client-side query engines.
 The presented high level architecture should be seen as a basis for federated querying over decentralised environments with private data, where there is a single aggregator, and all sources we want to query over are considered by the aggregator.
-In practise, multiple aggregators can exist, they may apply to overlapping sources, and some sources may not be aggregated at all.
+In practice, multiple aggregators can exist, they may apply to overlapping sources, and some sources may not be aggregated at all.
 For these cases, extensions to this algorithm will be needed,